-As you analyze the job description from a hiring manager's perspective, Keating recommends asking yourself, "What are the top three to five things that you would need the candidate to have to consider them?"
+To narrow in on a prospective role's most desirable skills you'll want to address in your cover letter, Keating says to analyze the job description by imagining you are the hiring manager for the role and asking yourself, "What are the top three to five things that you would need the candidate to have to consider them?"
 These three to five things can be a combination of formal qualifications (including degrees or certificates), hard skills, soft skills, technical skills, and specific experiences.

 "The second paragraph should answer the question of Why you?
 So you want to talk specifically, not generally, but specifically, about things that you have done in the past that relate to the role you are applying for," explains Keating.
-To break it down, we asked Keating for an example.
-"What a lot of people will write is, 'I am very detail oriented and have strong written and communication skills.'
-That's ultimately meaningless in a cover letter because anyone can write that statement," Keating says.Why are you the right fit for the role?
+For example, writing 'I am very detail-oriented and have strong written and communication skills' is ultimately meaningless because anyone can write that statement, Keating explains.
+In other words, why are you the right fit for the role?

 "Tell them something you've done or achieved that you wouldn't have been able to do if you didn't have that critical skill," she explains.
 "If the ability to multitask and handle complex projects is one of the experiences, if you write about how you managed three concurrent projects all with budgets up to five million dollars, that clearly shows the hiring manager that you can handle complex projects and can multitask."